Class & Caste Politics of Ponnadai/Thundu (Shawl/Towel)

 LOST IN TRANSLATION

 The thundu which once stood for equality was soon unfortunately hijacked by political class elitism.
 The humble towel became a tool to acknowledge political class hierarchy where party cadres and workers were given simple cotton warps whereas the top leaders and dignitaries were welcomed with expensive silk variations – the ponnadai.
-Today, the ponnadai is not only dubbed useless but is an inglorious celebration of political class hierarchy in Thamizh politics.
+Today, the ponnadai culture is increasingly perceived as an inglorious celebration of political class hierarchy in Thamizh politics.